iftechfoundation/ifarchive-testframe/README.md

 Note: I don't have the container published anywhere.
 This is meant for testing and development, not real-world use.

-Also note: The setup scripts could be simplified with Docker Compose.
-I'll get there.

 [ifarch]: https://ifarchive.org

 ## How does this differ from the real IF Archive?